idleberg/vscode-nsis/README.md

 > Some operating systems require Visual Studio Code to be launched from terminal
 > in order to access system-wide environment variables.

-Additionally, you can pass special environment variables prefixed with `NSIS_APP_` as definitions to your installer script.
+Additionally, you can pass special environment variables prefixed with `NSIS_APP_` to your installer script.
+They will be treated like normal definitions and will be stringified at compile-time.

 <details>
 <summary><strong>Example</strong></summary>